RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/bit-data.md

 The `shared_bitbuffer` class includes several features useful for bit-level processing:

- - `distance()` returns the Hamming distance between two bitbuffers.
+ - `distance(other)` returns the Hamming distance between two bitbuffers.
- - `find()` searches for a bit pattern within a minimum Hamming distance.
+ - `find(pattern, maxDistance)` searches for a bit pattern within a maximum Hamming distance.
  - `popcount()` returns the population count (number of 1 bits).
- - `takeskip()` performs a take/skip, copying M bits and skipping N bits.
+ - `takeskip(M,N)` performs a take/skip, iteratively copying M bits and skipping N bits until the end of the data.

 ### Python